vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 It's worth noting that some product managers automate their responsibility with respect to shipping.
 Some have the default answer to "Ship on Green".
 In effect, they've asked the engineers to add another step to their build pipeline to automatically promote code to production on a green build.
 That's called "continuous deployment."
 Shipping is still a business responsibility, although the mechanics of it are facilitated by engineers.
 The default answer to "Ship on Green." doesn't abdicate the responsibility of the decision to the engineers.
 The product manager remains responsible for understanding how the features work in production, and how users are responding to it.
 This means the project has to prioritize all engineering work necessary to build automated production monitoring capabilities that make continuous deployment responsible.

-## Q: Why Are There Retrospectives?
+## Q: Why Should Teams Host Retrospectives?

 There are a number of key practices that are valuable over all types of software development projects, including pairing, test driven development, IPMs, standup, and CI/CD.
 However, there is not one set of practices that work effectively with all projects.
 Practices are intended to solve problems, but not all projects have the same set of problems.
 Furthermore, the problems a team faces change over time.

-That's why it is important to seed engagements with the [practice of retrospectives](/practices/3-column-retro).
+That's why it is important to seed projects with the [practice of retrospectives](/practices/3-column-retro).
 It's the seed of improvement.
 Each week, teams meet to discuss what is working, what is not working, and what they can do about it.

 Without this reflection and constant adjustment, the team's practices will deteriorate.
 What worked on the first day is not necessarily going to work on the 30th day, or the 100th day.
 You have to constantly improve the team's efforts, or risk failure.